Vietnamese boat people: Pirates and other hazards

 Boat people had to face storms, diseases, starvation, and elude pirates.
 The boats were not intended for navigating open waters, and would typically head for busy international shipping lanes some 240 km to the east.
-The lucky ones would succeed in being rescued by freighters or reach shore 1–2 weeks after departure.
-The unlucky ones continued their perilous journey at sea, sometimes lasting a few months long, suffering from hunger, thirst, disease, and pirates before finding safety.
+Additionally, these boats were especially vulnerable due to the lack of weapons to defend themselves as it was difficult to obtain unauthorized weapons in Vietnam at the time.
+Before 1983 around 20% of boat people were rescued by freighters, but that percentage declined the following years.
+These lucky ones would reach shore 1–2 weeks after departure.
+The unlucky ones continued their perilous journey at sea, sometimes lasting a few months long, suffering from hunger, thirst, disease, theft and more attacks before finding safety.

 A typical story of the hazards faced by the boat people was told in 1982 by a man named Le Phuoc.
 He left Vietnam with 17 other people in a boat 23 ft long to attempt the 300 mi passage across the Gulf of Thailand to southern Thailand or Malaysia.
 Their two outboard motors soon failed and they drifted without power and ran out of food and water.
 Thai pirates boarded their boat three times during their 17-day voyage, raped the four women on board and killed one, stole all the possessions of the refugees, and abducted one man who was never found.
 When their boat sank, they were rescued by a Thai fishing boat and ended up in a refugee camp on the coast of Thailand.
 Another of many stories tell of a boat carrying 75 refugees which were sunk by pirates with one person surviving.
 The survivors of another boat in which most of the 21 women aboard were abducted by pirates said that at least 50 merchant vessels passed them by and ignored their pleas for help.
 An Argentine freighter finally picked them up and took them to Thailand.